ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 .. note:: In this release, ingested metadata is not persistently stored.
 This means any data you add will be cleared when the API restarts.
 This functionality will be changed in future releases.

-Sending a POST request to the ingestnewmetadata endpoint will parse the supplied JSON data as data product metadata, and add the data product to the metadata store.
+Sending a POST request to the /ingestnewmetadata endpoint will parse the supplied JSON data as data product metadata, and add the data product to the metadata store.

 For example, the POST request body: